jfmdev/myAddressBook/readme.md

 Browser support
 ---------------

-Since this application makes use of AngularJS, Bootstrap and PouchDB, browser support is restrained to browsers supported by these three technologies (i.e. probably is not going to work well in older browsers).
+Since this application makes use of React, Bootstrap and PouchDB, browser support is restrained to browsers supported by these three technologies (i.e. it should work fine on any modern browser).

 License
 -------